finternet-io/specs/README.md

 Welcome to the Finternet API specs Documentation repository.

-If you wish to learn more about the concept in detail, it is recommended to read the below BIS published papers:
+If you wish to learn more about the concept in detail, it is recommended to read the below BIS working paper and the companion technology architecture paper:

 - [The Vision for the Future Financial System](http://bit.ly/finternet-vision)
 - [Technology Vision and Architecture](http://bit.ly/finternet-tech)